garrandall/popular-music-data/tracks/beautiful-akon-colby-o-donis-kardinal-offishall.md

-Kardinal told you (you) what is it, sky blue or yellow This fellow ain't that mellow if it ain't about you (you) Hourglass shape make the place go "oooh"
+Kardinal told you (you) what is it, sky blue or yellow This fellow ain't that mellow if it ain't about you (you) Hourglass shape make the place go "oh
 Waistline makes my soldier salute
 I'm a brute (brute) high from ya high heel game
 High heels push up ya ass last name